NBC Insider Exclusive

 Will Christopher Meloni star in Law & Order: Organized Crime Season 5 on Peacock?

-Yes, Christopher Meloni will reprise his role as NYPD Detective Elliot Stabler for Season 5 of the show, which will run on Peacock.
+Yes, Christopher Meloni will reprise his role as NYPD Detective Elliot Stabler for Season 5 of the show.

 Det.
 Stabler first appeared in the franchise in 1999 with the premiere of Law & Order: Special Victims Unit alongside his longtime partner, Olivia Benson (Mariska Hargitay).
 Stabler will continue to pursue criminals of the underworld for the upcoming season of Organized Crime.

-Who will be in the cast of Law & Order: Organized Crime Season 5?
+Who is cast in Law & Order: Organized Crime Season 5?

-Right now, besides the return of Meloni as Det.
-Stabler, it's unknown which other cast members will be returning.
-Check back with NBC Insider for updates.
-As of Season 4, the cast includes Danielle Moné Truitt as Sergeant Ayanna Bell, Ainsley Seiger as Detective Jet Slootmaekers, and Rick Gonzalez as Detective Bobby Reyes.
-Tate Ellington joined the cast in Season 4 as tech whiz and Artificial Intelligence specialist Kyle Vargas.
+Besides the return of Meloni as Det.
+Stabler, multiple other main cast members will be back.
+That includes Danielle Moné Truitt as Sergeant Ayanna Bell, Ainsley Seiger as Detective Jet Slootmaekers, and Rick Gonzalez as Detective Bobby Reyes.

-John Shiban will return as the series showrunner for Season 5, according to a press release from Peacock.
+John Shiban will return as the series showrunner for Season 5, according to Peacock.
 Emmy-winning producer Dick Wolf, who created the show with Matt Olmstead and Ilene Chakin, will return as an executive producer, as will Meloni, Shiban, Paul Cabbad, Jon Cassar, Arthur Forney, and Peter Jankowski.

 RELATED: A Detective Was Killed on Organized Crime — And Stabler Buried the Body